llwyd/llwyd.github.io/_posts/2021-05-19-smolblink.markdown

 This would allow me to save space by having a similar number stored in the code.
 I found that a different RCC register (withe same base address as the one used for enable the GPIO B peripheral clock) had a default value where bit 1 was set, so I loaded this value into register `r0`, and then stored it at the address held in `r6`.

-_It's worth noting that because the magic zero has other bits set, it will enable a whole load of other periphals too, but I don't particularly care for this project.
+_It's worth noting that because the magic number has other bits set, it will enable a whole load of other periphals too, but I don't particularly care for this project.
 In a 'serious' project this may have side effects!_

 Unfortunately this magic number did not have the necessary bits set for setting GPIOB-3 as an output.
 However, the address of the RCC peripheral currently held in `r6` does, so this number was simply stored into the address held in `r7`